General Rules

 "Make" variables that genrule commands can pass to the corresponding tools.

-It is intentional that genrule defines no deps
+It is intentional that genrule defines no deps attribute: other built-in rules use

 language-dependent meta information passed between the rules to automatically determine how to